PaulZC/Balloon_Cut-Down_Device/LEARN.md

 Pressing CLOSE will cause the servo to move the Shark trigger to the closed position.

-The PLUS and MINUS switches are used to put the device into [Set_Servo](https://github.com/PaulZC/Balloon_Cut-Down_Device/blob/master/LEARN.md#set_servo) or [Set_Altitude](https://github.com/PaulZC/Balloon_Cut-Down_Device/blob/master/LEARN.md#set_altitude) mode at reset.
+The PLUS and MINUS switches are used to put the device into [Set_Servo](https://github.com/PaulZC/Balloon_Cut-Down_Device/blob/master/CONFIGURE.md#set_servo) or [Set_Altitude](https://github.com/PaulZC/Balloon_Cut-Down_Device/blob/master/CONFIGURE.md#set_altitude) mode at reset.

 ### I/O Pins
 ![V3_IO_Pins.JPG](https://github.com/PaulZC/Balloon_Cut-Down_Device/blob/master/img/V3_IO_Pins.JPG)

 The eight input/output pins are used to configure the eRIC.
-See [Set_Altitude](https://github.com/PaulZC/Balloon_Cut-Down_Device/blob/master/ASSEMBLY.md#configure-the-eric) for more details.
+See [Configure the eRIC](https://github.com/PaulZC/Balloon_Cut-Down_Device/blob/master/ASSEMBLY.md#configure-the-eric) for more details.

 ### Servo Pins